Dereklee0312/LeetCODE/README.md

 I will also add a quick explanation on my thought process for each problem that is successfully completed.

 # Goal
-- Attempt at least 1 question each day
+- Attempt at least 1 question each week
 - Learn new data structures
 - Improve memory management and time complexity
 - Increasingly solve more complex problems